Linear Matrix Inequality Design of Exponentially Stabilizing Observer-Based State Feedback Port-Hamiltonian Controllers: Appendix

-In this subsection the definition of zero-state detectable (ZSD) and output strictly passive (OSP) non-linear systems is given.
+In this subsection the definitions of input strictly passive (ISP), output strictly passive (OSP) and zero-state detectable (ZSD) (non)-linear systems are given.
 The reader is refereed to \citep{van2000l2} for further details and definitions.
-Consider a non-linear controlled system
+Consider a control system